Testing REST APIs using Postman and Newman

 });

-Now we can run the entire collection as mentioned earlier which will run all the requests in the order they appear in collection.
+Now we can run the entire collection as mentioned earlier, which will run all the requests in the order they appear in the collection.

-IMPORTANT: We should select the environment, todo-local-env in our case, to get the environment variables sharing to work.
+IMPORTANT: We should select the environment, todo-local-env in our case, for the environment variable sharing to work.

 Running collection using Newman with environment

-In order to run the collection using newman we need to export the collection and also our environment as well.
+In order to run the collection using Newman, we need to export the collection and also our environment.

-Click on Manage Environments gear icon on the top right corner and click on Download Environment icon for todo-local-env which will be downloaded as a json file.
+Click on the Manage Environments gear icon in the top right corner and click on the Download Environment icon for todo-local-env, which will be downloaded as a JSON file.

 $ newman run todolist.postman_collection.json -e todo-local-env.postman_environment.json